jpclark6/colorado-covid-tracker/README.md

 ## Roadmap

 1. Get rid of psycopg2 and just use SQLAlchemy due to the increasing complexity of the tables
-1. After new data comes out stop requesting data for the rest of the day
-1. Find cool new data to save
+1. Find cool new data to save/show

 ## License